Skip to content

 What is considered a dating relationship for family violence purposes?

 Dating relationship is a relationship between individuals who have or have had a continuing relationship of a romantic or intimate nature.
 The existence of such a relationship shall be determined based on a consideration of the length of the relationship, the nature of the relationship, and the frequency and type of interaction between the persons involved.
-A causal acquaintanceship or ordinary fraternization in a business or social context does not constitute a dating relationship.
+A casual acquaintanceship or ordinary fraternization in a business or social context does not constitute a dating relationship.

 What is a Family Violence Finding in Assault Impeding Breath or Circulation?